opentable/slate/source/index.md

-href | The href that can be used to retrieve the reservation details from OpenTable lock_id | **Optional.** The id of the inventory lock acquired for this reservation. res_id | The id of the reservation. *This will be empty on creation and must be provided by the partner* res_datetime | The UTC time for which the reservation was made res_state | This value must be One of the OpenTable RESERVATION STATES *(see below)*.
+href | The href that can be used to retrieve the reservation details from OpenTable lock_id | **Optional.** The id of the inventory lock acquired for this reservation. res_id | The id of the reservation. *This will be empty on creation and must be provided by the partner* res_date | The UTC date and time for which the reservation was made res_state | This value must be One of the OpenTable RESERVATION STATES *(see below)*.
 The default state for a new reservation is BOOKED. party_size | The party size of the reservation diner_name | The first and last name of the diner